draconisPW/PWMAngband/docs/dungeon.rst

 to bring out new stock, and perhaps even retire.

 Store owners will not accept known harmful or useless items.
-If an object is unidentified, they will (if selling is enabled) pay you some base price for it.
-Once they have bought it they will immediately identify the object.
-If it is a good object, they will add it to their inventory.
-If it was a bad bargain, they simply throw the item away.
-You can use this feature to learn item flavors.
+If an object is unidentified, a store owner will accept it (paying out some gold if selling is on), identify the object, and then either add it to store's stock if it is good or throw it away.
+You can use this feature to learn item flavors or the magical properties, called "runes", of items that can be equipped.

 ..